ssi-dk/GenEpi-BioTrain_Virtual_Training_7/README.md

 [Exercise session 1](./practicals_s1_alignment.md)
 [Exercise session 2](practicals_s2_phylo.md)

-## Data used in this training and how to aquire it
+## Data used in this training and how to acquire it

 ### Download metadata and genome assemblies: